09_Art Business Tip: Art Business Revenue Streams – Part 4 - Commissions

 Final Note About Art Commissions

 Regardless of whether you are on the path to taking art commissions, you are on a path to create joy in yours and someone else’s life.
 Remember, again, the goal is to create a piece of work that you are proud of and the client will cherish for years to come.
-Download this free guide and sample terms and conditions invoice 5 Key questions to Consider BEFORE you Take Commission
+Download this free guide and sample terms and conditions invoice Gear Up to Take Commissions

 In Part 2 about art commissions, we are going to discuss some key tactics to gaining art commissions.